 “Skip to main content” link at the top of each page, permitting users to skip repetitive navigation links

 Online forms allow assistive technology to access information, field elements and functionality required to complete and submit forms, including directions and cues

 Title II of the Americans with Disabilities Act (ADA) of 1990

 In 1990 Congress passed the Americans with Disabilities Act (ADA).
 There are five titles as part of the ADA.
 Title II prohibits discrimination against people with disabilities by public entities.

 Section 508 is a federal law mandating all electronic and information technology that is developed, purchased, used or maintained by the federal government be accessible to people with disabilities.
 Section 508 was an amendment to the United States Workforce Rehabilitation Act of 1973.

 World Wide Web Consortium (W3C)

-The W3C as it is often referred to is an international community where Member organizations, a full-time staff, and the public work together to develop Web standards.
+W3C as it is often referred to is an international community where Member organizations, a full-time staff, and the public work together to develop Web standards.

 Web Content Accessibility Guidelines (WCAG 2.0)

-define how to make web content more accessible to people with disabilities.
+These guidelines define how to make web content more accessible to people with disabilities.
 Accessibility involves a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning and neurological disabilities.